collinjennings/techofself/terms.md

 **close reading** - the detailed analysis of the complex interrelations and ambiguities (multiple meanings) of the verbal and figurative components within a work.
 M. H. Abrams, [A Glossary of Literary Terms](http://www.ohio.edu/people/hartleyg/ref../abrams_mh.pdf), 7th ed.
 (Cornell: 1999), 181.

+**affordance** - describe the potential uses or actions latent in materials and designs.

 ## Practical